jvasilakes/semmed_context/modeling/README.md

 # Modeling SemRepFact

+This document gives an overview of training a contextualized event extraction model on SemRepFact data.

+## Generating the Config File

 First we need to generate a default experiment config file that we can later modify to run our experiments.

 ```